Orinoco Belt: Oil Sowing Plan 2005–2030

 Source:The data in this section are taken directly from the official PDVSA web page.

-Venezuela power policy guidelines until the year 2030 are drawn up in the "Oil Sowing Plan" ("Plan Siembra Petrolera"), which includes six development projects and consists of two stages: one to be executed in the period 2005–2012, and another, to be developed in the second stage, 2012 and 2030.

-For the first period of this Plan, an overall investment of around US$56 billion has been estimated between 2005 and 2012.
-70% of that amount will be financed by Venezuela — state operator — and the rest by the private sector.
+Venezuela power policy guidelines until 2030 are drawn up in the "Oil Sowing Plan" ("Plan Siembra Petrolera"), which includes six development projects and consists of two stages: one executed from 2005 to 2012, and another developed from 2012 to 2030.
+For the first period of plan, an overall investment of around US$56 billion was estimated between 2005 and 2012.
+70% of that amount was to be financed by Venezuela — state operator — and the rest by the private sector.

-Oil Sowing Plan 2005–2012 includes six fundamental axes:
+Oil Sowing Plan 2005–2012 included six fundamental axes: